csuntechlab/metaphorV2/readme.md

 ### Editing the docs (which are powered by VuePress)

 1. Run `npm run docs:dev`
+2. If you encounter any errors, consider changing your version of node (nvm is a useful tool for this.)
+Version 8.10.0 is confirmed to work.
-2. Edit any of the README.md files within the `docs` directory as you see fit.
+3. Edit any of the `README.md` files within the `docs` directory as you see fit.

 ### Publishing updates to the docs